slbailey/Retrovue/docs/domain/Scheduling.md

 ## Purpose

-The scheduling system assigns CatalogAssets (or rules to select them) into time slots for future air.
+The scheduling system assigns assets (or rules to select them) into time slots for future air.
 This is planning-time logic that runs ahead of real time and builds out both the EPG horizon (coarse view) and the Playlog horizon (fine-grained view).

+**Critical Rule:** The scheduler and playlog builder may only consider assets where `state == 'ready'` and `approved_for_broadcast == true`.

 ## Core model / scope